SamSamhuns/face_registration_and_recognition_milvus/README.md

-# Face Recognition System with ElasticSearch
+# Face Registration and Recognition System with ElasticSearch